 These activities, as enjoyable as they were, were really just warm-up for the afternoon’s main events: gladiatorial combat.
 Watching men go head-to-head (and in some cases, in Battle Royale-style winner-takes-all matches) were the most popular events, and featured a variety of gladiatorial styles.

-Different gladiator styles
+Different gladiator styles at the Colosseum

 Each type of gladiator received specialized training according to their armor, weapons and fighting techniques.
 The Thrax was armed with a curved dagger and a round shield, and the Samnis had a short sword and shield.
 The Myrmillo had helmets with a fish crest, a rounded shield, and a sword.
 These fish-themed mermen often squared off against the Retiarius – fishermen who fought with a net and trident or dagger.